ipython/ipython-in-depth/outline.md

 ## Workflows around executing code

-###  1:20-1:30 (10 min): Minor Notebook UI interface difference - review from Exercise 1
+###  MATTHIAS 1:20-1:30 (10 min): Minor Notebook UI interface difference - review from Exercise 1

+  1. Arranging tabs through dragging
-  1. How to author markdown and equations
+  2. How to author markdown and equations
-  2. Dragging ui
-  2. Collapsible cells
+  3. Collapsible cells
-  3. drag cells, inside notebook and between views of files.
+  4. drag cells, inside notebook and between views of files.
-  4. javascript rendering restrictions
+  3. Enable scrolling on outputs
-  5. creating new view of outputs
+  6. creating new view of outputs
+  5. javascript rendering restrictions

-###  1:30-1:55 (20 min): Attaching kernels to multiple documents
+###  MATTHIAS 1:30-1:45 (15 min): Attaching kernels to multiple documents

   1. Executing code in a markdown file using an attached console.
   2. Developing libraries with notebook and Python files attached to same kernel
+  3. Reloading modules?
+  4. Create terminal, work with terminal next to code file and console.
+Maybe using ipython in terminal.
+  5. Attaching a code console to the same kernel as a notebook.

-###  1:55-2:10 (10 min) Exercise 2
+###  MATTHIAS 1:55-2:15 (10 min) Exercise 2

   - binding multiple documents to the same kernel
     - New Console for Notebook